m3rcer/m3rcer.github.io/_posts/redteaming/Paces_Review/2022-08-14-Paces_Review.md

 - Learn to be really good and competent using the `ADModule` for enumeration and also leveraging `credential objects` when things seem broken.
 - Enumerate a forest quickly using `bloodhound` and be competent with manual enumeration too, understand all attack vectors taught during the labs and you will definitely pass this exam.

-Overall I'd say the exam labs is a fair challenge, definitely not as hard as the course labs but definitely does teach a lot and is a great addition to my Active Directory Exploitation experience.
+Overall I'd say the exam labs is a fair challenge, not as hard as the course labs but definitely does teach a lot and is a great addition to my Active Directory Exploitation experience.
 I'm glad to have this certificate to my name and am grateful for the experience.

 ![](https://github.com/m3rcer/m3rcer.github.io/raw/master/_posts/redteaming/Paces_Review/cert.png)